 Are you even listening to me?

-Clouded consciousness is unfortunately a prevalent occurrence in fibromyalgia patients.
-We even have a name for it: Fibro Fog.
+Clouded consciousness is, unfortunately, a prevalent occurrence in fibromyalgia patients.
+We even have a name for it: Fibromyalgia brain Fog.
 It can be summed up as am overall fuzzy feeling.

 Your brain feels like it is wrapped in cotton candy.
 You can hear and feel and participate in activities, but you cannot get 100% of your brain involved.
 It’s almost like you are looking at the world through a window covered in raindrops.